 Do you use business intelligence tools in your company?
 If you do, you probably know what a dashboard is.
 A real-time dashboard is an essential part of BI software today.
 What about scorecards, though?
 You may know all about dashboards, but do you know how scorecards work?
 While they sound like they perform the same task, they’re actually quite different to each other.
 You need both for your company to function efficiently, but you have to use them to their strengths.
-Here are some of the ways in which scorecards differ from dashboards.
+Learn how to tell the difference between a scorecard and a dashboard.

 What are They Used for

 This is the first difference between KPI scorecards and dashboards.
 You use dashboards to measure the performance of your company.
 This is either by evaluating the performance metrics of your individual departments or the company as a whole.
 Dashboards help you and your managers monitor your company as it goes through daily operations.
 Scorecards, on the other hand, are meant to manage the overall progress of your company towards its goals.
 It isn’t meant to monitor daily objectives, but to measure how well the company is doing in the grand scheme of things.

 As the name KPI scorecards may already have told you, scorecards use KPIs to measure progress.
 You define a target for your company, whether a certain sales volume or turnover rate.
 The metrics for that same factor are measured by your dashboard and used by the scorecard to compare the result to your target.
 Your dashboard simply measures company performance.
 Scorecards compare this performance to the targets you set for the company.
 In a dashboard, this measurement isn’t related to your business’ goals.

 When Are They Updated